 Looking for a high-quality kid’s helmet with fun and funky styles?
 Meet the Nutcase Little Nutty!
-With over a dozen different designs to choose from (ranging from donuts to super heroes!), your kids can ride in a style all their own.
+With over a dozen different designs to choose from (ranging from unicorns to super heroes!), your kids can ride in a style all their own.

 But what we love most about Nutcase is that they don’t sacrifice fashion for function.
 Not only is the Little Nutty quite possibly the cutest helmet on the block, but it’s also one of the best bike helmets you can buy.

 With an easy-to-use dial-adjust system, durable build, magnetic Fid-lock buckle, and MIPS safety system, the Nutcase Little Nutty checks all the boxes for functionality and safety.
-The Nutcase Little Nutty’s removable visor and dual-certification also make it a great helmet for young kids who will be switching from bikes to skateboards.
+The Nutcase Little Nutty’s removable visor and dual-certification also make it a great helmet for kids who will be switching from bikes to skateboards.
 Read the full review below!